ozgurhepsag/Basic-z-OS-Utilities-and-Practices/SMF - Switch Recording to Log Stream/readme.md

 #### 5- Define Log Streams and Policies

 I defined two log streams that names is the same with the ones in the SMFPRMLS member except HLQ.
-HLQ must be 'IFASMF' for log streams.
+For an SMF log stream, the first 7 characters must be 'IFASMF.'.
 You can see below my JCL for this step.

     //DEFLOGR  JOB  (),'OZGUR',CLASS=A,MSGCLASS=H,REGION=0M,
     //   NOTIFY=&SYSUID,MSGLEVEL=(1,1)